Prof. Peter K. Yu

 Intellectual Property and Access to Im/material Goods

-Edited by Jessica C. Lai, Victoria University of Wellington, New Zealand
+Jessica C. Lai, Victoria University of Wellington, New Zealand

-and Antoinette Maget Dominicé, University of Lucerne, Switzerland
+Antoinette Maget Dominicé, University of Lucerne, Switzerland

 Traditionally, in order to be protected intellectual property goods have almost always needed to be embodied or materialized (and – to a certain extent – to be used and enjoyed), regardless of whether they were copyrighted works, patented inventions or trademarks.
 This book examines the relationship between intellectual property and its physical embodiments and materializations, with a focus on the issue of access and the challenges of new technologies.
 Expert contributors explore how these problems can re-shape our theoretical notion of the intangible and the tangible and how this can have serious consequences for access to intellectual property goods.